 Providing hands-on practical technical support has always been an important part of what we offer, right from the very founding of the company 33 years ago.
 We are proud of having a large Technical Department that is dedicated to supporting rotomoulders around the world.
 Our team is led by Aldo Quarantino, who is our Group Technical Director and who has been with Matrix for over 20 years.

 How do you see the near future of rotational moulding: do you see it as a technology that has already reached its maximum development or do you see further possible growth margins?

 The rotomoulding industry has massive opportunities for growth and we are excited to see how new advances in technology will open up the possibility to make even more complex and demanding applications.
 The development of lower cost high quality CNC moulds is an example of how technological improvements can lead to substantial growth in certain sectors.
-We also see big scope to transfer existing applications to other regions of the world and would encourage moulders to visit and build up relationships with other moulders in other parts of the world.
+We also see great potential for transferring existing applications to other regions of the world and would encourage moulders to visit and build relationships with other moulders internationally.

 Matrix Polymers represents a successful example of a glocal company, able to expand globally while maintaining a close relationship with the local dimension of your partners: how do you manage to make these two aspects coexist?

 We have found that it is important to empower our local management to make decisions and to work closely with local customers.
 We are fortunate that we have very experienced and exceptional General Managers overseeing our 3 regions - Europe, Asia and Oceania.
 There is also an advantage in being a global company in that we benefit from global sourcing of polymers and have a perspective on how the rotomoulding industry operates around the world.
 One of the key benefits to this for our customers is that we frequently introduce moulders from one part of the world to others in another part, which creates additional business for all of us.
-If you try to imagine the future ten to fifteen years from now, what are the trends that, in your opinion, will most characterise the world of rotational moulding?
-The problems surrounding labour shortages and labour costs will just continue to get bigger and we therefore expect that automation and finding ways to make life easier in the production environment will become more important.
-We think that the development of direct electrical heating of moulds at low cost could significantly improve the production environment and economics of the process and would enable the use of different materials and expand the range of applications for the process.
-Sustainability is going to continue to grow in importance.